 Many people swear by this book, claiming that it’s changed their lives, and according to Google Scholar, it’s been cited more than a hundred times in academic papers.
 Walker goes more in-depth on some points I’ve made in this article and touches on CBT-i (the application of cognitive-behavioral therapy to sleep issues).
 In his book, the key point that Walker makes is that you need at least 8 hours of sleep:

 “After being awake for nineteen hours, sleep-deprived people were as cognitively impaired as those who were legally drunk… After sixteen hours of being awake, the brain begins to fail.
 Humans need more than seven hours of sleep each night to maintain cognitive performance.
 After ten days of just seven hours of sleep, the brain is as dysfunctional as it would be after going without sleep for twenty-four hours.”

-He compares the facts that Walker’s presented in chapter one with the scientific literature and does a comprehensive review of all the scientific and factual errors and an apparent invention of new facts by Walker.
+He compares the facts that Walker presented in chapter one with the scientific literature and does a comprehensive review of all scientific and factual errors along with an apparent invention of new facts by Walker.

-The essay’s main point is to show that if you naturally sleep well and wake up with no alarm clock on less than eight hours, stick to that.
-People are different, and not everyone needs 8+ hours of sleep.
+The essay’s main point is to show that if you naturally sleep well and wake up with no alarm clock after less than eight hours of sleep, stick to that.
+People are different, and not everyone needs full 8+ hours.
 Many people tried to sleep more after reading “Why We Sleep,” which led to more awake time, frustration, worry, sleep-related anxiety, and insomnia.

 Peter Attia, M.D. and Matt Walker, Ph.D., go in-depth on sleep, different stages and cycles, the dangers of chronic sleep deprivation, roles of REM vs. non-REM sleep, and much more.
 Basically, if you don’t want to read Walker’s book, listen to this podcast.